 Always keep in mind where you place the headset as you might put it somewhere it can get in direct contact with sunlight.
 This is very dangerous for your Index as the heat can damage the lenses.
 Try to keep your Index at a safe spot, such as inside the box that comes along with it.

 Overall, the world of VR is rapidly improving, and with more technologies being introduced by the day, you can even say that they’re growth hacking their way to access a broader range of markets in the future.

 Grabbing your very own Valve Index might just be the headstart that you need to get accustomed to the world of virtual reality, as it surely will be an eventual norm in the near future.

 YouTube: Maybe VR isn’t dead after all… – Valve Index Review (Linus Tech Tips)

 Photo credit: The feature image is symbolic and has been prepared by Leika Production.This guest article has been submitted by Burkhard Berger.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.